Welcome to My Life! 😉

 • November 2015: My Crazy Idea (aka That Time the Universe Answered)

 One night while lying awake in bed, I have the crazy idea to upload videos on YouTube to help my students review what they learned in my German class.
 I love teaching in the classroom but soon realize its inefficiency.
 With videos, my students could review what they learned ANYTIME, from ANYWHERE, and as many times as they want...FOR FREE...while I could still make money from it.
 I become electrified.
 My intuition tells me this idea will change my life.

 • December 2015: Creating My Youtube Channel (aka That Time I Made A Fool of Myself)

 Just like that, my Youtube channel is born - hooray!
 I borrow a camera from my friend and upload the first video.
 That's the video I'm most embarrassed about, but guess what, as the saying goes:

 "If you're not embarrassed by the first version of your product, you've launched too late".

 I decide to call my channel "Learn German with Ania", spelled with an "i", because people tend to pronounce "Anja" every way but the right way.

 • 2016: Growing My Channel (aka That Time I Started Making $500/month)

-Back home from Thailand, I start uploading more videos every day and my Youtube channel grows more and more.
+Back home from Thailand, I start uploading more videos every day and my Youtube channel grows more and more until I start making a few dollars from it.
+Hurrah!
 In April 2016, I make over $500 per month for the first time.

 • June 2016: Making $1000 per Month Online (aka That Time I Became a Digital Nomad)